IrynaVitkovych/VBA-Challenge/README.md

 	5	The Greatest % increase among all data
 	6	The Greatest % decrease among all data
 	7	The Greatest total volume among all data
+The VBA script can run on all sheets in the file.